 Any deposit you pay is also considered to be an instalment.
 For example, ordering a Christmas hamper in advance and agreeing to pay for it by weekly instalments is a lay-by agreement.

 Lay-by agreements must be in writing and must specify all the terms and conditions, including any termination charge.
-The trader must give you a copy of the lay-by agreement.
+You must take a copy of the lay-by agreement.

 If you cancel a lay-by agreement

-The trader must refund all amounts you have paid, except for the termination charge.
-If the lay-by payments paid do not cover the termination charge, the trader can recover the outstanding amount as a debt.
+The business must refund all payments, except for the termination charge.
+If the lay-by payments paid do not cover the termination charge, they’ll ask you to pay more.

 Suppliers cancelling a lay-by agreement

-A trader must not cancel a lay-by agreement unless:
+A business should not cancel a lay-by agreement unless:

 - the goods are no longer available due to circumstances outside the trader’s control.

 Jeremy had a pair of shoes on lay-by for three weeks.
 He decided to cancel the lay-by because he had seen another pair of shoes that he preferred in a competitor's store.
 He approached the shop's manager, asking for a complete refund of the money he had paid so far.
 The manager told Jeremy that he could only have a part refund because he would be charged a fee for cancelling the lay-by.
 Jeremy took the matter to NSW Fair Trading and was advised that he was only entitled to a partial refund because he was provided with this information up-front.